cloudogu/k8s-ecosystem/docs/operations/ces_installation_en.md

 #### Garbage collection of container images

-`k3sConfig.json` offers the option of configuring the garbage collection of images that are no longer required.
+The `k3sConfig.json` offers the possibility to configure the garbage collection of images that are no longer required.
-This process is normally **always** triggered from a space utilization of 85 % and **never** below a utilization of 80 %.
+This process is normally **always** triggered from a space utilization of 85%.
+An attempt is made to delete as many old images as necessary until a utilization of 80% is reached.

 Example `k3sConfig.json`:
 ```json